About FIRST® Team 88

 The Art Group

-TJ² is known for their tie-dye shirts.
-Every shirt is designed and dyed by a TJ² member.
-We also make all of the headbands, wristbands, and bandannas.
+TJ² is known for their tie-dye shirts, hoodies, and bandanas.
+Every article of clothing is designed and dyed by a TJ² member.
+We design and print all of our bandanas in house.
 Art constructs posters, signs, bulletin boards, and other visual parts of the team.
 We strive to make the team look as great as possible and never leave a meeting without tie-dyed hands.

 The Build Group

 The build group is responsible for designing and manufacturing the robot.
-Students in the build group learn to use the many tools and machines that we use to manufacture the robot, such as a hand drill and milling machine.
+Students in the build group learn to use the many tools and machines that we use to manufacture the robot, such as hand drills, the mill, and the CNC machine.
 When students first join the build group they may have never used tools previously.
 Within a few years veteran members become mentors who teach skills to the new members.
 When students first join the build group, many of them have no experience with our tools and machines.
 Acknowledging that, for the first couple months, veteran members become mentors who teach the new members everything they need to know.
 It is incredible just how much the students learn in such a short period of time.

 The Programming Group

 The programming group is what makes a robot come to life.
-Our job on TJ² is to write the code necessary in order for our robot to perform its given task.
+Our job on TJ² is to write the code necessary in order for our robot to perform its given tasks.
 The programming group also manages many of the electronics and sensors that the robot needs to function.
-Without the programming group the robot would be nothing.
-An impressive looking piece of metal that has no purpose.
+Without the programming group the robot would be lifeless, it would be an impressive looking piece of metal that has no purpose.

 The Public Relations Group